-Eligible type of research and TRL No specific rules on TRLs; please refer to CETP call modules.
+No specific rules on TRLs; please refer to CETP call modules.
 Research should be relevant to the business plans of Scottish companies involved in the consortium.
-Submission of the proposal at national/regional level Yes, at Full Proposal stage.
-Further information will be provided to applicants invited to Stage 2.
-Additional eligibility criteria for the funding agency Scotland's Fair Work First Principles As part of their Fair Work Action Plan, the Scottish government has set out the goal to make Scotland a Fair Work Nation by 2025.
+Eligible type of research and TRL Submission of the proposal Yes, at Full Proposal stage.
+Further information will be provided to applicants invited to Stage 2. at national/regional level Scotland's Fair Work First Principles As part of their Fair Work Action Plan, the Scottish government has set out the goal to make Scotland a Fair Work Nation by 2025.
 To help achieve this goal, applicants for Scottish Enterprise grant support will be assessed against the Scottish Government's seven Fair Work First Criteria as follows; appropriate channels for effective voice such as trade union recognition; investment in workforce development; no inappropriate use of zero hour contracts; action to tackle the gender pay gap and create a more diverse and inclusive workforce payment of the Real Living Wage.
-Flexible and family friendly practices No hire and rehire policies Pease note that to secure a R&amp;D grant, you must be able to demonstrate that your business has met or will meet the Fair Work First Criteria within six weeks of signing any contract of award.
-If you are unable to commit to the criteria, Scottish Enterprise may not be able to offer you an award at this time.
+Flexible and family friendly practices No hire and rehire policies Pease note that to secure a R&D grant, you must be able to demonstrate that your business has met or will meet the Fair Work First Criteria within six weeks of signing any contract of award.
+If you are unable to commit to Additional eligibility criteria the criteria, Scottish Enterprise may not be able to offer you an award at for the funding agency this time.
 The project / activity must be strategically important to the Scottish company and in line with its business plan.
 The project must involve research and development activity in Scotland.
-However, testing in a demonstration site outside Scotland's economy and the new product, process or service must, in the case of non-SMEs, be able to compete in a global marketplace.
+However, testing in a demonstration site outside Scotland is also eligible.
+Projects must have the potential to deliver benefits to Scotland's economy and the new product, process or service must, in the case of non-SMEs, be able to compete in a global marketplace.
 Proposals must demonstrate how the project will be implemented to ensure capability building and sustainability in Scotland to enhance the companies' future competitiveness and research and development capacity.
-For large companies seeking support, the project must demonstrate the incentive effect of the grant (i.e. how the applicant's level of R&amp;D expenditure or R&amp;D jobs will be increased as a result of support).
+For large companies seeking support, the project must demonstrate the incentive effect of the grant (i.e. how the applicant's level of R&D expenditure or R&D jobs will be increased as a result of support).
+Detailed guidance available from the named contacts.

-Eligible costs Project-specific costs including salaries, overheads, equipment, sub- contracting, consultancy, training, materials, trials, IP management (SMEs only), travel and subsistence, and audit certificates for financial claims (SMEs only).
+Eligible costs Project-specific costs including salaries, overheads, equipment, subcontracting, consultancy, training, materials, trials, IP management (SMEs only), travel and subsistence, and audit certificates for financial claims (SMEs only).
 Information available at From contacts above Other Please speak to Scottish Enterprise contact prior to submitting proposal to discuss the project scope.
 Projects should include the development of new products, processes or services for Scottish companies.